Kosovo struggles to shake Wild West image among investors

 One of the poorest corners of Europe, Kosovo is in dire need of outside investment as it tries to make a go of the independence it won from Serbia in 2008.

-By September, Gilbert and Albani's Fox Marble Holdings was listed on the junior tier of the London Stock Exchange and had spent 1 million euros ($1.32 million) in readying five mines for business.
+By September, Gilbert and Albani's Fox Marble Holdings (FOX.L) was listed on the junior tier of the London Stock Exchange and had spent 1 million euros in readying five mines for business.

 Mining is seen as a potential driver of growth in Kosovo, a small country blessed with mineral deposits and Europe's youngest population, but shackled with a damaging reputation for gangsters and graft.

-Now, Fox Marble's dream is in tatters, its licenses to cut and sell Kosovo's marble revoked and millions of euros of investment hanging in the balance.
+Now, Fox Marble's dream is in tatters, its licences to cut and sell Kosovo's marble revoked and millions of euros of investment hanging in the balance.

 Whether the victim of over-zealous officials or something more sinister, Fox Marble has gone from investment trailblazer to cautionary tale in the risks of doing business in this country of 1.7 million people roughly half the size of Wales.

-In December, Kosovo's Mining and Minerals Commission (ICMM) revoked four of Fox Marble's five licenses, saying the firm had failed to start work within an agreed time frame.
+In December, Kosovo's Mining and Minerals Commission ICMM.L revoked four of Fox Marble's five licences, saying the firm had failed to start work within an agreed time frame.

 "It could take years for the work to start.
 How do we know?" the chairman of the ICMM board, Ahmet Tmava, told Reuters.
 "Our resources must not be held hostage."